top of page

 About UCCD

-The story of United Citizens for Change and Development (UCCD), also known as United Christians in Evangelism (UCE), began in 2006.
-Founded by visionary Christians who received divine revelations, the association emerged with the primary mission of supporting church evangelization, strengthening believers, and teaching/supporting rural communities for sustainable development.
+The story of United Christians for Change and Development (UCCD), also known as United Christians in Evangelism (UCE), began in 2006.
+Founded by visionary Christians inspired by a divine calling, the association was established with a clear mission: to support church evangelization, strengthen believers, and promote sustainable development in rural communities.

 Vision